International Business Management M.Sc.

 Would you like to study in Mainz and London?

-The International Business Management Master (M. Sc.) enables you to pursue international studies at Mainz University of Applied Sciences and the renowned London South Bank University (LSBU).
+The International Business Management Master (M. Sc.) enables you to pursue international studies at Mainz University of Applied Sciences and the renowned Bayes Business School der University of London.
 The master's degree program offers you a systematic, comprehensive, and in-depth examination of the subject of international business.
 You will develop the ability to critically evaluate and assess existing theories and ideas about change in the world of international business.
 You will also develop an awareness and understanding of how different cultural attitudes and beliefs shape the international business environment in different regions of the world.

 At a glance

-Degree: Certificate programme (Mainz University of Applied Sciences), Master of Science (London South Bank University)
+Degree: Certificate programme (Mainz University of Applied Sciences), Master of Science (Bayes Business School London)

 Type of program: part-time